Valentin Glushko: Biography

+Valentin Glushko was born on 2 September 1908 (21 August according to the old calendar) in Odesa to a Ukrainian cossack father and a Russian peasant mother.

 At the age of fourteen he became interested in aeronautics after reading novels by Jules Verne.
 He is known to have written a letter to Konstantin Tsiolkovsky in 1923.
 He studied at an Odessa trade school, where he learned to be a sheet metal worker.
 After graduation he apprenticed at a hydraulics fitting plant.
 He was first trained as a fitter, then moved to lathe operator.

 During his time in Odessa, Glushko performed experiments with explosives.
 These were recovered from unexploded artillery shells that had been left behind by the White Guards during their retreat.
 From 1924 to 1925 he wrote articles concerning the exploration of the Moon, as well as the use of Tsiolkovsky's proposed engines for space flight.